diyaindoliya/diyaindoliya.github.io/ux_projects.md

 I'm working with LA Blueprint and [Skid Row Arts Alliance](https://www.skidrowartsalliance.com/) to design an easily accessible mobile app to help residents of Skid Row find art workshops and resources, share their art, and foster a tightly-knit art community.

 Using: Figma, FigJam, Notion

+# up next...

+### FIGMA ~ REDESIGNING THE BRACKET PROJECT

+I'm working with Figma for Education to create a redesigned March Madness template!
+More details to come.